jacobproffer/blog/content/travel/south-coast-iceland.md

 From the N1 gas station, Myles and I stayed on Route 41 until we connected with Route 1, or the Ring Road.
 The Ring Road, as the name implies, circles the entire country of Iceland.
 Past the town of Hveragerði, which is near the [Reykjadalur Valley]({{< ref "/travel/hiking-thingvellir-and-reykjadalur-valley" >}}), Route 1 snakes through rural farms, nestled below snowcapped mountains and volcanos.
 Alongside the slopes were loose rocks and colossal boulders.
 Sheep were everywhere, behind dug trenches and side by side with the road.
 The North Atlantic was nearly visible from the passenger side, beyond plains of nothingness.

+## Seljalandsfoss and Kvernufoss: Iconic Waterfalls Along the Ring Road

 Eastward on Route 1, Seljalandsfoss is visible from afar.
 The waterfall plunges two hundred feet from a cliff, and is served water from the Seljalands river, a side-effect of the melting glacier Eyjafjallajökull.
 Myles and I parked near a gift shop in the style of a cabin.
 As we had circled behind [Seljalandsfoss in 2018]({{< ref "/travel/iceland-blog-02" >}}), we walked a half mile to the north to visit Gljúfrabúi.
 The waterfall is overlooked, tucked into a wet cleft along the same rock face of Seljalandsfoss.
 Inside the canyon, in front of Gljúfrabúi, is a climbable boulder.
 Myles took a photograph of me atop the boulder in an upward angle, which exposed the 131 foot cliff.

 Myles and I kept our time at Seljalandsfoss and Gljúfrabúi short to maximize the day along the coast.
 We drove thirty minutes to the east of Seljalandsfoss to Kvernufoss, one more waterfall which receives infrequent attention.
 In comparison to the swarm of tourists at Seljalandsfoss, we were able to walk behind Kvernufoss by ourselves.
 The waterfall is tucked into a gorge, and is shrouded in constant mist, which blankets the area and nearby organic overlook.
 As the canyon was devoid of people at the time, I scrambled atop the overlook and used my field recorder to sample the white noise of water as it fell one hundred feet.